 International students may apply with the same materials as U.S. students.
 International students will be responsible for working with Harvard International Office to secure visas permitting study prior to beginning the program.

 Is there financial aid or scholarship options available to international students?

-Do I have to take the TOEFL or IELTS?
+Do I have to take an English proficiency exam?